A Challenging Year for the Chemicals Industry

 In an ever increasingly competitive world, speed to market is crucial; oil and lubricant manufacturers must stay ahead of the curve.
 The recent lack of demand need only increase efficiency so that no resources go to waste.
 Furthermore, new products require new labels, which must undergo a stringent review and approval process.
 It is vital that chemical companies do not allow this to slow the rate of new product introduction (NPI).

-Companies which operate on a global scale with a large range of products must be able to manage the challenge of localisation.
+Companies which operate on a global scale with a large range of products must be able to manage the challenge of localization.
 European products will need translations for over 20 languages on each pack, and translations will need to be updated in alignment with regulatory changes or formulation changes.
 The lack of consistency in the approach to managing packaging and labeling across regions can lead to intensive, time consuming, manual processes, as well as duplication of effort which can be costly.
 It is not only market behaviour which factors into this, but more pertinently the differing regulations and languages between regions which make for a complex operation.
 Moreover, product and label regulations can often be subject to change.
 Keeping on top of this manually through a process of email approvals and file digging can be incredibly time consuming.
 However, compliance is non-negotiable, with recalls incurring huge costs.
 Adherence to regulations can be ensured through adequate auditing of each stage of the approval process in one central location.
 Compliance need not hinder efficiency.

 Dealing with third parties also hinders agility.
-Many chemicals companies outsource their artwork creation and updates to external agencies.
+Many chemical companies outsource their artwork creation and updates to external agencies.
 Not only is the use of these agencies extremely costly, even if the change could be as minor as updating a claim statement or adding a new regulatory symbol, but it adds another handoff in an already complicated process.
 The artwork agency could take several weeks to create the artwork, and further rounds of amendments will likely be required after review internally which would lead to further back-and-forth.

 Potential counterfeiting must also be considered; the chemical industry is continually a victim of this.
-In order to combat this, many oil companies have created their own unique proprietary fonts which have been designed in a way which makes them difficult to copy.
+In order to combat this, many oil companies have created their own unique proprietary fonts which have been designed in a way that makes them difficult to copy.
 This makes their labels difficult to replicate, but it is entirely possible in a manual process that these fonts could be substituted for something similar, or worse, that the native artwork files could fall into the wrong hands.

 These inefficiencies cost the chemicals industry not just in financial terms, but in terms of opportunities and competitive advantage.
 In a highly competitive sector that is already struggling, chemical companies cannot afford to continually make these errors and decrease their potential.
 The COVID-19 pandemic and the increasing awareness globally of the need to reduce oil consumption to combat the climate crisis have only emphasised the requirement for greater efficiency and innovation when it comes to chemical product management and labeling.